tronbeing3030/HAL-ORCA-Orbitron/README.md

 This project is **open-source** and available under the **MIT License**.

 ## Acknowledgments
-Special thanks to the **Global Academy of Technology** for supporting this initiative.
+This was a 24hr hackathon project: Hack-A-League, special thanks to the **Global Academy of Technology** for supporting this initiative.